Best AI Document Review Tools with Citations (2026)

 Claude Projects gives you a persistent project workspace where you upload up to 200K tokens of source material and converse with Sonnet 4.6 over the entire context.
 No fine-tuning, no schema setup, the model reasons over what you give it.

-Limits.
-No persistent knowledge graph across projects.
+The limits are project boundaries and export.
+Claude Projects has no persistent knowledge graph across projects.
 Bulk extraction to CSV is a manual export from a chat answer rather than a workflow primitive.
 The 200K token ceiling per project is generous but caps corpus size at roughly 300 average pages.

 Capability scores: Q&A 4 · Extraction 2 · Export 2 · Privacy 4 · Integrations 3 · Collaboration 3 · Verification 4 · Pricing 3.

-Best for.
-Lawyers, consultants, and analysts whose workload is "read these 50 documents and tell me the three things I need to know."
+Pricing is $20/month Pro for individual Projects, $25/user/month Team, with custom Enterprise plans.
+Claude Projects is best for lawyers, consultants, and analysts whose workload is "read these 50 documents and tell me the three things I need to know."

 6. ChatGPT (Custom GPTs and Canvas): Best general-purpose option (F1 0.927, Schema-Drift 9, H/E 0.11)